quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~
 {: #abstract-logfile-def title="LogFile definition"}

-The required "file_schema" field identifies the concrete log file format.
+The required "file_schema" field identifies the concrete log file schema.
 It
 MUST have a value that is an absolute URI; see {{schema-uri}} for rules and
 guidance.
-In order to make it easier to parse and identify qlog files and their
-serialization format, the "file_schema" and "serialization_format" fields
-and their values SHOULD be in the first 256 characters/bytes of the resulting
-log file.

 The required "serialization_format" field indicates the serialization
 format using a media type {{!RFC2046}}.
 It is case-insensitive.

+In order to make it easier to parse and identify qlog files and their
+serialization format, the "file_schema" and "serialization_format" fields and
+their values SHOULD be in the first 256 characters/bytes of the resulting log
+file.

 The optional "title" and "description" fields provide additional free-text
 information about the file.

-The required "event_schemas" field contains event schema URI that identify
+The required "event_schemas" field contains event schema URIs that identify
-concrete event types recorded in a log.
-Requirements and guidelines are defined
+concrete event categories and their associated types recorded in a log.
-in {{event-types-and-schema}}.
+Requirements and guidelines are defined in {{event-types-and-schema}}.

 ## Concrete Log File Schema URIs {#schema-uri}